Why Don't You Know? Evaluating the Impact of Uncertainty Sources on Uncertainty Quantification in LLMs: Experiments

-\paragraph{Quality Metrics.} To evaluate the quality of model generations, we employ an LLM-as-a-judge framework, using the \gpt model as the evaluator.
-For questions with single or multiple answers, the judge is asked to determine whether (i) the model produced a correct answer relative to the target reference, (ii) the answer is incorrect, or (iii) the model declined to answer.
-For scenario S3, the judge assesses whether the model appropriately requested clarification or refused to answer, or instead committed to a specific interpretation and produced an answer accordingly.
-Full prompt templates, evaluation guidelines, observed challenges, and human validation procedures are provided in Appendix~\ref{sec:judge}.
-As a result of this evaluation, each generation is assigned a binary score of 1 for correct answers and 0 for incorrect.
+\paragraph{Quality Metric.} We employ an LLM-as-a-judge (\gpt) to assess generation quality.
+For Type 1 and Type 2 questions, the judge labels each response as correct or incorrect with respect to reference answer.
+For Type 3 questions, it determines whether the model requested clarification (correct) or committed to a specific answer (incorrect).
+Each generation is assigned a binary score of 1 for correct and 0 for incorrect.
+Full prompt templates and human validation are in Appendix~\ref{sec:judge}.

-\paragraph{Evaluation Settings.} We assess uncertainty quantification methods across the following settings, summarized in Table~\ref{tab:eval_settings}, each designed to test the performance under different uncertainty sources.

-Together, these settings reflect distinct uncertainty conditions encountered in practical deployment.
-By isolating and combining different sources of uncertainty, they provide insight into how uncertainty estimation methods should be interpreted and applied depending on the underlying source of uncertainty.
+\paragraph{Evaluation Settings.} We assess uncertainty quantification methods across 4 settings, summarized in Table~\ref{tab:eval_settings}.
+The \textbf{MK} setting evaluates Type 1 questions in isolation, establishing a baseline where model knowledge uncertainty is the sole active uncertainty source.
+The \textbf{MK + OV} setting evaluates Type 2 questions, where output variability is introduced in addition to the model knowledge uncertainty.
+The \textbf{MK + IA} setting jointly evaluates methods on Type 1 and Type 3 questions: since Type 3 questions are unanswerable by construction, they are mixed with Type 1 questions to create a setting where a well-calibrated method must remain confident on correct answers, assign high uncertainty to incorrect ones, and also assign high uncertainty to unanswerable inputs.
+Finally, the \textbf{MK + OV + IA} setting combines all three question types, reflecting the realistic deployment scenario where all sources of uncertainty co-occur and no single source dominates.